-Residual dust is poured slowly into the deactivating solution and stirred so as to thoroughly wet all of the particles.
-Dust from Phostoxin® pellets or tablets should be mixed into no less than about 40 litres of water/detergent solution for each case (21 kg) of material used.
+Caution: Partially spent Prepacs may ignite if they are allowed to float to the surface of the water.
+Incompletely spent Prepacs should be mixed into no less than about 40 litres of water/detergent solution for each 21kg of material used.
 Fill the drum with additional water to eliminate headspace.

-Allow the suspension to stand for 36 hours or more.
+The Prepacs should be held under water in this manner for 36 hours or more.

-Dispose of the completely deactivated dust/water suspension, with or without preliminary decanting, at an approved sanitary landfill.
+Completely deactivated Prepacs may then be taken (with or without preliminary decanting) to an approved site for disposal.
 The deactivating solution may be poured onto the ground.
 Do NOT directly pour into a storm sewer.

-16 SPILL AND LEAK PROCEDURES
+16. SPILL AND LEAK PROCEDURES